Choosing a TMJ Disorder Mouth Guard:

 There are many types of mouth guards that are recommended to treat different causes of a TMJ disorder.
 Just as a splint for a sprained ankle will hold it in place and ensure that the muscles retrain themselves to sit in the right position, a mouth guard or splint will help to align the jaw to relieve symptoms of TMJ.

-Splints generally work two achieve one of two goals:
+Splints generally work two achieve one of three goals protect the teeth, stabilize the jaw or reposition the jaw:

-Repositioning splints: These splints attempt to pull the mandible (lower jaw) forward.
+Repositioning splints: Often referred to as oral orthotics, these splints attempt to pull the mandible (lower jaw) forward.
 They are usually worn 24 hours a day initially and once the pain has been eliminated, a more definitive long-term plan can be made.
 This repositioning of the jaw can help reduce jaw popping and clicking that occurs from a mis aligned TMJ.

 The type of bite appliance you need is determined by the issues that have caused your condition, and in order to know that information, you need to see a specially trained dentist.